gefyrahq/gefyra/README.md

 which the container is deployed to.
 Next to the developed application, Gefyra places a _sidecar_ container.
 This container, as a component of Gefyra, is called _Cargo_.
 Cargo acts as a network gateway for the app container and, as such, takes care of the IP routing into and from the cluster.
-In addition, Cargo provides a CoreDNS server which forwards all request to the cluster.
+In addition, Cargo provides a CoreDNS server which forwards all requests to the cluster.
 That way, the app container will be able to resolve cluster resources and may not resolve domain names that are not supposed to be resolved (think of isolated application scenarios).
-Cargo encrypts all the passing traffic with Wireguard using ad-hoc connection secrets.
+Cargo encrypts all the passing traffic with _Wireguard_ using ad-hoc connection secrets.

 <p align="center">
   <img src="https://github.com/Schille/gefyra/raw/main/docs/static/img/gefyra-development.png" alt="Gefyra local development"/>